 * Since the soul and spirit are described as the “hidden person of the heart” and something that exists deep “within” a person, how can the soul and spirit be nothing more than the life force of the person?

-- MARK 2:8: “And immediately Jesus, aware in His spirit that they were reasoning that way within themselves, said to them, ‘Why are you reasoning about these things in your hearts?'”
+- MARK 2:8: “Immediately Jesus, aware in His spirit that they were reasoning that way within themselves, said to them, ‘Why are you reasoning about these things in your hearts?'”

-- ACTS 17:16: “Now while Paul was waiting for them at Athens, his spirit was being provoked within him as he was beholding the city full of idols.”
+- ACTS 17:16: “Now while Paul was waiting for them at Athens, his spirit was being provoked within him as he was observing the city full of idols.”